microsoft/FluidFramework/build-tools/packages/version-tools/README.md

   $ fluv version latest -r <value> [--json] [--prerelease]

 FLAGS
-  -r, --versions=<value>...  (required) The public version to use in the Fluid internal version.
+  -r, --versions=<value>...  (required) The versions to evaluate.
+The argument can be passed multiple times to provide
+                             multiple versions, or a space-delimited list of versions can be provided using a single argument.
   --prerelease               Include prerelease versions.
+By default, prerelease versions are excluded.

 GLOBAL FLAGS
   --json  Format output as json.